Paddy Crerand: Football career

-Crerand signed for Celtic, following a spell playing Scottish junior football for Duntocher Hibernian in midfield alongside future Australia international Pat Hughes.
-After six years at Celtic, making 120 appearances, scoring five goals, he signed for Manchester United on 6 February 1963, the fifth anniversary of the Munich air disaster, making his debut against Blackpool.
-He was a hard-tackling midfielder who, while known for his tenacity and tackling ability, was also an accurate passer, creating chances for attacking players such as Bobby Charlton and George Best.
+Crerand signed for Celtic, following a spell playing Scottish junior football for Duntocher Hibernian alongside future Australia international Pat Hughes.
+After six years at Celtic, making 120 appearances and scoring five goals, he signed for Manchester United on 6 February 1963, the fifth anniversary of the Munich air disaster.
+Crerand made his debut against Blackpool.
+A hard-tackling right half known for his tenacity, he was also an accurate passer, creating chances for attacking players such as Bobby Charlton and George Best.

-Pace was not one of his attributes; pugnacity certainly was.
-"Where I was brought up, you had to be able to run or fight, and you know about my running," he once told a leading journalist.
-His pugilistic skills, as well as his immaculate passing, were much appreciated by his teammate George Best who was frequently the target for some rough treatment at the hands of less skilful defenders, especially in European matches.
+If pace was not one of his attributes, pugnacity was: "Where I was brought up, you had to be able to run or fight, and you know about my running," he once told a journalist.
+His pugilistic skills, as well as accurate passing, were much appreciated by his teammate George Best who was frequently the target for some rough treatment by opponents, especially in European matches.
 At such times, Best recalled: "I always looked around for Paddy Crerand.
 He's not a dirty player but he's a case-hardened tough Scottish nut when it comes to a fight."

-He helped United to the league championship in 1965 and 1967 and won winners' medals in the 1963 FA Cup Final and 1968 European Cup Final.
-He represented the Scottish national side on 16 occasions and the Scottish League XI.
+Crerand helped United to the league championship in 1965 and 1967 and won the 1963 FA Cup final and 1968 European Cup final.
+He represented the Scotland national side on 16 occasions and the Scottish Football League XI.
 Crerand was inducted into the Scottish Football Hall of Fame in November 2011.

+In 1967, Crerand was involved in an incident which led to a change in the International Laws of Association Football.
+On 13 May 1967, Stoke City visited Old Trafford to play Manchester United.
+Crerand had an altercation with Peter Dobing of Stoke, which was dealt with by referee Pat Partridge by holding Crerand close, such that his head was over the referee's shoulder.
+Unknown to the official, TV cameras picked up Crerand spitting over his shoulder at opponent Tony Allen.
+Crerand and Dobing were cautioned for their confrontation.
+Partridge later received a letter from the Football League, asking for his observations on the incident.
+Partridge was unable to respond with conclusive evidence, but nevertheless the International Board changed the Laws of the Game to put spitting on a par with violent conduct and therefore a dismissible offence.

-He retired from playing in 1971, having appeared in 401 games, scoring 19 goals for United.
-After retiring as a player, he became a coach at United, becoming assistant manager under Tommy Docherty when Docherty was appointed as manager in December 1972.
-However, Docherty added Frank Blunstone and Tommy Cavanagh to his coaching team soon after, and the arrival of Blunstone and Cavanagh saw Crerand sidelined in Docherty's team.
-Crerand left United in 1976 and was manager of Northampton Town in 1976–77 and covered United matches on local radio in the 1980s and early 1990s.
+Crerand retired from playing in 1971, having appeared in 401 games.
+He became a coach at Manchester United and was assistant manager under Tommy Docherty in December 1972.
+However, Docherty added Frank Blunstone and Tommy Cavanagh to his coaching team soon after, and Crerand was sidelined.
+Crerand left Old Trafford in 1976 and was manager of Northampton Town in 1976–77.
+He covered Manchester United matches on local radio in the 1980s and early 1990s.